MonzterDev/Learn-Roblox/docs/lessons/commissions.md

-Are you looking to make some quick Robux or hire someone to create assets for your game?
-This guide will make your commission journey much smoother!
+If you're looking to make quick Robux or hire someone to create assets for your game, this guide will help streamline your commission journey.

 ## Portfolio

-If you're interested in performing commission work in the Roblox community, you should have a portfolio that showcases your capabilities and previous work.
-Think of it like a resume - highlight your strengths, use as much media (images & videos) as possible, and make it easily accessible.
-Consider using a popular site like [Cardd](https://carrd.co/) for creating and sharing your portfolio.
+To showcase your capabilities and previous work, it's important to have a portfolio.
+Think of it as a resume, highlighting your strengths with images and videos.
+You can use popular sites like [Cardd](https://carrd.co/) to create and share your portfolio easily.

 ## Initiating Contact